BACK

 Diversity

 The final item is review diversity.
 In other words, look at a few different review sites.
 Is the property management software you’re considering rated 5.0 on one site and 3.0 on another?
-If so, which site is the most trustworthy?
+If so, which site is more trustworthy?
+How detailed are the reviews?

 The three big software review sites are Capterra, TrustPilot, and G2.
-These sites are trusted by thousands of users.
-One reason Capterra and G2 are highly regarded is that they are two of the hardest review platforms on which to have a review published.
+They’re highly trusted (and contributed to) by thousands of users.
+Capterra and G2 are two of the hardest review platforms on which to have a review published, which is what builds trust for a lot of readers.
 They require reviewers to connect their LinkedIn or Gmail accounts and provide proof that they’re actually using the software they’ve reviewed.

 More in Learning Center